-Goethe University’s Faculty of Economics and Business Administration is among the largest economics faculties in Germany with an impressive research record and a strong tradition.
+Goethe University’s Faculty of Economics and Business is among the largest economics faculties in Germany with an impressive research record and a strong tradition.
 Ludwig Erhard, the “father” of the German “Wirtschaftswunder” (economic miracle) and later Chancellor of the Federal Republic, received his doctorate at this Faculty; Erich Gutenberg, founder of modern Business Administration, worked here as a researcher and teacher during the early post-war years; and Reinhard Selten, the first German to receive the Nobel Prize in Economics, wrote his post-doctoral thesis at this university.
 A large number of the economics and business professors currently working in Germany have spent some time of their academic career at Goethe University Frankfurt.

 - Applied Econometrics and International Economic Policy